TylerLeCmd/LiteraryPortfolio/index.md

     This is the home of the Literary Portfolio of Tyler Le.
     For more information about Tyler Le, please look to the information card linked above.

+    To navigate this page, scroll to the desired year of study.

 ## Click Fest: The Sword Fighting Clicker Game